The defence of Impossibility

 An accused could raise impossibility as a defence circumstance where:

-- That the Accused could not have committed the offence/s due to his or her physical abilities.
-For example if the Accused has a medical condition or physical disability that renders them unable to commit the alleged act.
+- The accused could not have committed the offence due to his or her physical abilities or attributes.
+For example, if the accused has a medical condition or physical disability that renders them unable to commit the alleged act.

-- That the Accused could not have committed the offence/s because he or she was not present at the time of the offending.
-An example of this is if the Accused is charged with committing a burglary on a particular date, but they can produce travel documents proving that they were not in the city/state at that time.
+- The accused could not have committed the offence/s because he or she was not present at the time the offence has occurred.
+For example, the accused is charged with committing a burglary on a particular date, but they can produce travel documents proving that they were not in the city/state at that time.

-This ties in with the use of an alibi.
-If an Accused seeks to use an alibi at trial, they must notify the Prosecution in writing well in advance and outline the circumstances of the alibi so that the Prosecution can make their own enquiries.
+In relation to this last point if an accused person seeks to use an alibi at trial, to show that an offence was impossible, they must notify the prosecution in writing well in advance and outline the circumstances of the alibi, so that the prosecution can make enquiries.